What is a fungus?

 A typical fungus is built up of long, thin cells, the hyphae.
-They are so thin, often under 1/100 mm, that they can only be studied in the microscope.
+They are so thin, often under 1/100 mm, that they can only be studied under a microscope.
 They have apical growth and branch to a dense network, called mycelium – the vegetative part of the fungus.
 The hyphae are protected by a cell wall of chitin and/or glucan.
 The mycelium can be septated, as in Ascomycota and Basidiomycota, or unseptated, as in the other fungal phyla.
 The cytoplasm content can move through pores in the septa from one hyphal compartment to another.

 The YouTube video to the left explains how a fungi are build.
 The YouTube video to the left show the growth of a whole mycelium (below).

 Like mentioned earlier, fungi are heterotrophic.
 Heterotrophic means that fungi cannot produce their own food by photo- or chemosynthesis, but rely on organic compounds from plants, animals or other fungi for nutrition.
 They cannot fixate atmospheric nitrogen either, contrarily to what is stated in some outdated textbooks.

 In contrast to animals, fungi digest their food externally before absorption into the cell as dissolved organic compounds (see animation below).